lindenb/jvarkit/docs/BamToSql.md

       faidx and with picard CreateSequenceDictionary
     -r, --region
-      An interval as the following syntax : "chrom:start-end" or "chrom:middle+extend"  or "chrom:start-end+extend".A program might use a Reference sequence to fix the chromosome name (e.g: 1->chr1)
+      An interval as the following syntax : "chrom:start-end" or "chrom:middle+extend"  or "chrom:start-end+extend" or
+      "chrom:start-end+extend-percent%".A program might use a Reference
+      sequence to fix the chromosome name (e.g: 1->chr1)
       Default: <empty string>
     --version
       print version and exit